valterc/ki2/README.md

 ### Hood buttons are inverted or don't work as expected?

 It might be because your shifting configuration has a different action assigned to the hood buttons.
 Ki2 expects _Channel 1_ for left button and _Channel 2_ for right button.
 If your shifting configuration is different, you might experience weird behavior.
 Please double check the configuration via the manufacturer's official shifting app available on smartphones. _Channel 3_ and _Channel 4_ are currently not supported.

+### The app disconnects from the shifting unit while riding

+It's likely a signal issue, verify the signal between the wireless unit and Karoo.
+To do that, tap on the shifting device on the list of devices in Ki2.
+The signal value is displayed on the top when the shifting unit is connected.
+Signal values between -30 to -50dBm offer best and stable connectivity while a signal in range of -75 to -90dBm is degraded and can cause connectivity issues.
+There is nothing that can be done in the app/software to improve the signal.
+Recommendation is to move or rotate the shifting wireless unit, perhaps moving it a small amount could be enough or in some cases it may require relocating the wireless unit to another location in the bicycle.

+### Gear size (teeth count) or gear ratio unknown or not correct

+The gear size (teeth count) is obtained from the shifting unit.
+If the shifting unit is misconfigured then the wrong information will be displayed in Ki2.
+Please use the official mobile application from the shifting unit manufacturer to configure the correct chainring information.

 ### It does not work or I have a problem